 Example 1: Supplier A reports a valid theft into the REC in relation to Supplier Investigation ID 1234 for 500 units.
 This is submitted to the CDSP by REC on behalf of the Supplier to the Shipper who does not object.
 Accordingly, the 500 units will be put into settlement, Subsequently Supplier A finds that the theft was erroneously reported.
 They submit a correction to REC which, in the absence of an objection by the Shipper, would mean Supplier Investigation ID 1234 was withdrawn and the 500 units which was put into settlement would be reversed out.

 Example 2: Supplier A reports a valid theft into the REC in relation to Supplier Investigation ID 1234 for 500 units.
 This is submitted to the CDSP by REC on behalf of the Supplier to the Shipper who does not object.
 Accordingly, the 500 units will be put into settlement, Subsequently Supplier A finds that the theft was erroneously reported and should be 400.
 They submit a correction to REC which, in the absence of an objection by the Shipper, would mean Supplier Investigation ID 1234 was withdrawn and subject to the correction not being objected to would then submit a new Supplier Investigation ID 5678 for 400.

+Guidance 3 - For the avoidance of doubt a Confirmed Energy Theft Correction will need, if energy is subsequently required to be put into settlement, to be followed with by a Confirmed Energy Theft Claim i.e. having submitted a Correction the Supplier will then have to then submit a Energy Theft Claim

-BR3 - The Shipper can object at MPRN level to the claim(s) or corrections within 15 Supply Point System Business Days of receipt of the claim or correction from the CDSP.
+BR3 - The Shipper can object at Supply Meter Point level to the claim(s) or corrections within 15 Supply Point System Business Days of receipt of the claim or correction from the CDSP.
 The grounds for objection are limited to instances of manifest error.
 For the avoidance of doubt in the event of an objection other than as set out in BR4 no further action is required by the CDSP.

-Guidance 3 – It was felt that three weeks would provide enough time for Shippers and Supplier to enter dialogue in terms of any concerns.
+Guidance 4 – It was felt that three weeks would provide enough time for Shippers and Supplier to enter dialogue in terms of any concerns.
 Of course, the frequency of reporting into CDSP needs to be considered to avoid overlaps.

 BR4 - Any objection submitted will be notified to the Performance Assurance Committee (PAC) and the Retail Energy Code who submitted the relevant Notification to the CDSP on behalf of the Supplier.
-Relevant data should be retained by the CDSP and made available for a PARR report.
+Relevant data should be retained by the CDSP and made available to the PAC, subject to a valid request.

-Guidance 4 – This provides a very limited scope for objection and should mean that scenarios were the Supplier and Shipper disagree are exceptional.
+Guidance 5 – This provides a very limited scope for objection and should mean that scenarios were the Supplier and Shipper disagree are exceptional.
 The monitoring of the number of objections would fall within the scope of the Performance Assurance function.

-Comment 5– The notifications on the number of objections and corrections to be provided to PAC and/or REC could be monthly, quarterly or a rolling twelve months.
+Guidance 6 – The notifications on the number of objections and corrections to be provided to PAC and/or REC could be monthly, quarterly or a rolling twelve months.
 The notification of changes to energy values following resubmitted claims could be kWh or percentage.

-Comment – For further information on the data required for a PARR report, please see Note 3 below and Appendix 1 – Draft PARR Report v1.0.
+Guidance 7 – For further information on the data required by the PAC for a PARR report, please see Guidance 18 below and Appendix 1 – Draft PARR Report v1.0.

 BR5 - In the absence of an objection the relevant energy (Theft Energy Value) will be addressed in settlement by the CDSP.
 The CDSP will seek to align the Theft Period to a suitable Metering Period within CDSP systems.
 For the avoidance of doubt the Theft Energy Value will not be subject to amendment.